Breadcrumbs

 - letters of reference

-It is not mandatory, but encouraged that you have completed at least one elective in our specialty.
+It is encouraged, not mandatory, that you have completed at least one elective in our specialty.

 Given the large number of applicants each year, we are not able to offer an interview to all candidates.
 We offer personal interviews to candidates based on the criteria listed above and they are mandatory for admission to the program.